takers1124/BFRS_Takers/README.md

 # BFRS_Takers
 Data analysis protocol for Takers's MS research at BFRS (DNA amplicon sequencing of fungal ITS1 barcode)

-Process overview - part 1, with Python using QIIME2 environment
+Part 1 - bioinformatics with Python using QIIME2 environment

 (1)
 Install QIIME2.